publiclab/webjack/README.md

 WebJack is a JavaScript library that uses [SoftModem](https://github.com/arms22/SoftModem), an Arduino library, to create two-way communication between a browser window and an Arduino.
 No need to install drivers.
 Just plug in an audio cable and read/send data from the browser.

+Try it out in this live demo: https://publiclab.github.io/webjack/examples/

 ## Installation
 ```
 npm install --save webjack